|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 It is helpful to understand the fuel tube swelling problem both in terms of fuel tube centre-to-centre geometry and in terms of the underlying causes of fuel tube swelling.

 The increase in fuel tube diameter is caused by a combination of phenomena including:

 a) Swelling of the fuel tube material caused by lattice dislocation formation within the fuel tube material;

 b) Swelling of the fuel tube material due to the high thermal flux and high temperature causing material creep;

-c) Swelling of the fuel rod inside the fuel tube due to formation of fission product gas bubbles within the fuel rod;
+c) Swelling of the fuel rod inside the fuel tube due to formation of fission product gas bubbles within the fuel rod material;

 d) Swelling of the fuel rod inside the fuel tube due to formation of two atoms in place of one during the fission process;

-f) An increase in fuel tube internal pressure due to formation and trapping of of inert gas fission products;
+e) An increase in fuel tube internal pressure due to formation and trapping of inert gas fission products;

-g) A change in fuel tube material phase from FCC to BCC if the initial alloy is incorrect
+f) A change in fuel tube material phase from FCC to BCC if the initial alloy is FCC.

 These problems are aggravated by a decrease in fuel tube wall yield stress due to low nickel content, high operating temperature, fast neutron flux disruption of the fuel tube atomic constituants and spontaneous changes in the fuel tube crystal lattice.